compling-wat/FORG3D/README.md

-# scripted-renderer-dev
+# FORG3D Rendering Tool

-This project is a **3D rendering tool** that takes any 2 Blender objects and renders them on a plane with customizable orientations, positions, distances, and camera angles.
+**FORG3D** _(Flexible Object Rendering for Generation of 3D Vision-Language Spatial Reasoning Datasets)_ is a **3D rendering tool** that takes any 2 Blender objects and renders them on a plane with customizable orientations, positions, distances, and camera angles.

 ## Setup